Theory for Lattice Relaxation in Marginal Twist Moir\'es

 As before we can expand $\bm \phi(\bm r)$ near a domain wall $\bm r_0 = \hat xL/2$, retaining only these stars.
 Setting the slope equal to that of the isolated soliton gives

-where $4\sqrt{2|c_1|}$ is the slope of an isolated AA/SP/AA soliton \cite{Note1}.
+where $4\sqrt{2|c_1|}$ is the slope of an isolated AA/SP/AA soliton \cite{Note2}.
 However, because there are multiple contributions, this gives too few conditions.
 Therefore, we take a different approach.
 First, we extract the domain wall slope from the \textsc{lammps} simulations which gives an effective $\eta$.
 For tWSe$_2$ with $\theta = 60.25^\circ$ we find $\eta \approx -5.9$ corresponding to $c_{1,\text{eff}} \approx -1.14 \times 10^{-4}$.
 We then fit continuum elasticity according to

 where the parameters are given in Table \ref{tab:params}.
 We contrast this to the triangular case where using the same procedure gives $(a,b,r,s)=(0.66,0,0.021,0.55)$.
 We note that Eq.~\ref{eq:uperp} corresponds to $(a,b,r,s)=(2/3,0,0,2/3)$.
-While we believe that the values in Table \ref{tab:params} are similarly related to each other, we have not been able to find such a simplification.
+While we believe that the values in Table \ref{tab:params} are similarly related, we have not been able to find such a simplification.